DataDog/hiring-engineers/answers.md

 ```
 pip install datadog
 ````
-depending on the environment it could be needed to run the installation with the follwing comand:
+depending on the environment it could be needed to run the installation with the following command:
 ```
 python -m pip install datadog
 ```